mainiGWC/college-cloud/README.md

 simple floral footer with orange accents that became a key background color on various pages, once again aimed at unifying the College Cloud website.

-## Challenges I ran into
+### Challenges we ran into

 We attempted a type of layout we never tried before on our testing page.
 We wanted our text to be side by side with photos, but we had no idea how to go about it.
-After a lot of trial and error, we were successful.
+After a lot of trial and error, and discussing with a mentor, we were successful!

-## Accomplishments that I'm proud of
+### Accomplishments that we're proud of

 We're proud of how much we were able to complete in such a short span of time.
 We are semi-experienced coders, but this was the most complex website we've all created.
 We're all proud of the amount of work we put into every page, including all of the content we wrote.
-We're proud of our testing page for its layout, our FAQ page for the dropdown menus we experimented with, and i sent you guys an invite as a team member, check ur email ok what should i say my job was ingrid, i think idk i tink ur purple but i think we didn't really have specific jobs You could mention what we worked on and how we sometimes would switch off regions to help each other when we were stuck on something.
-TEAMWORK MAKES A DREAM WORK - yes i didnt get anythinok thnk you! i pasted it in google docs.
-Maybe it automatically added you because I searhced your guyss email and it added your profile so idk but try the link in the doc just to be sure. ill paste the link in the google doc for you guys yayyyyyyy
+We're proud of our testing page for its layout, our FAQ page for the dropdown menus we experimented with, and our activities page for the in-depth information we provided.

-## What I learned
+### What we learned

 Being that Creatica is our first hackathon, we wanted to push ourselves and create